arvagas/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+**Adaptive websites utilizes several layouts for multiple screen sizes.
+Fully responsive websites adapts to all screen sizes (more fluid).**

 2. Describe what it means to be mobile first vs desktop first.
+**Mobile first is the idea to design the website around mobile devices around, and then working up on bigger screen sizes.
+Desktop first is the completely opposite, creating the site for computers and then working down to the smaller screen sizes.**

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+**font-size: 62.5% is the default font size used throughout most websites and browsers, equaling 10 pixels normally.
+When a user increases font-size or zooms in/out of a page, the font adjusts accordingly.
+When using rem units, it scales the text accordingly to the base font-size.**

 4. How would you describe preprocessing to someone new to CSS?
+**Preprocessing is a way to split up CSS code into relevant sections without having to mess with the actual css file.
+By working in sections, you not only avoid having to scroll through hundreds of thousands lines of code, but it also increases coding efficiency by using built-in preprocessor features.**

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+**My favorite part about preprocessing is definitely the ability to cut up the css code into sections.
+It makes it easier to read, easier to edit code, and my mind sane.
+My troubles initially stemmed from nesting code, but more runthroughs of coding will help me overcome that.**

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.